matteotagliazucchi/CompactObjects/README.md

 Some results will be printed on the terminal, while plots will be available in the folder `NSOutput`.
 A similar procedure holds also for the other tests.

+## Acknowledgements

+I would like to thank Janko Petković and Lorenzo Squadrani for helping me in the comprehension of virtual environments and of `setup.py` files.

 ## References

 For the physics used in this package see